The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Assessment: Success (2.6% relative improvement, $2,500/month)

-Action: Keep change, compound it
+Action: Keep change, let it compound.

-Month 8 improvement (course completion):
+Month 8 improvement (course completion)

 Baseline: 68% completion